 | Route | Subcutaneous injection (see injection sites below) |

-- Wait 30-60 minutes (allows absorption and beta-3 receptor activation)
+- A 30-60 minute window for absorption and beta-3 receptor activation

-- Perform Zone-2 cardio or training (creates oxidative demand)
+- Zone-2 cardio or training, which creates the oxidative demand

 Reconstitution and Storage